rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

 Find here the latest changes to the IBF-system.
 See notes at the bottom.

+### 11-07-2022 (v0.168.0)

+- Zimbabwe Drought: Added message to inform user about pipeline update day.

+### 01-07-2022 (v0.167.0)

+- All IBF: Trigger notification emails now handle multiple events.

+### 13-06-2022 (v0.162.0)

+- Philippines Typhoon: Typhoons that have already made landfall will now be shown in the dashboard.

+### 10-06-2022 (v0.160.0)

+- Philippines Typhoon: Typhoons make landfall but don't reach the trigger threshold will now be shown in the dashboard.

+### 2022-05-30 (0.159.0)

+- All Droughts: Drought seasons can now be differentiated by region.

 ### 30-05-2022 (v0.158.3)

 - All IBF: Areas in the map that are hovered over or clicked on, are now highlighted via thicker borders, instead of via different color shades.